SnaBe/node-unusual-effects/README.md

     npm run find

+## Examples

-There are more [examples](https://github.com/SnaBe/node-unusual-effects/tree/master/examples) available in the examples directory.
+There are some examples available in the [examples](https://github.com/SnaBe/node-unusual-effects/tree/master/examples) directory.

 - Setting up a basic project.
 - Find Unusual effects using effect names and ids.